jsmarier-courses/midterm-project-DanaElkaterji/mpad2003_midterm_DanaElkaterji.md

 ## 4. Potential Story

 This story aims to uncover why digital service channels for Garbage and Recycling, such as email and data submissions, often experience longer delays compared to in-person channels like Counter and Walk-in services.
-Understanding the reasons behind these delays could reveal if they affect customer satisfaction or environmental outcomes, as faster service can potentially reduce issues like waste buildup.
+Understanding the reasons behind these delays could reveal if they affect customer satisfaction or environmental outcomes, as faster service can potentially reduce issues like waste buildup.<br>

 To gain a comprehensive understanding, I would need access to customer feedback, reviews, and data from individual service request IDs across channels.
 This data would allow me to evaluate response times for digital versus in-person channels and measure customer satisfaction levels for each.
 Insights from this analysis could help determine whether delays in digital channels are justified or if they signal inefficiencies.
 I plan to interview two groups to gather varied perspectives.
 First, customers who experienced delays with digital requests can share how these affected their satisfaction and perceptions of the service.
-Second, front-line staff handling requests can provide insights into operational challenges that might contribute to these delays.
+Second, front-line staff handling requests can provide insights into operational challenges that might contribute to these delays.<br>

 Additionally, a Global News article from 2023, which discusses delays at Service Canada locations, offers useful context on how service delays impact public perception and satisfaction.
 Another valuable resource is the City of Toronto’s 311 Online Service Requests page for Waste Collection, Bins, and Litter.
 This page provides detailed descriptions of waste management services and potential obstacles for digital request processing, helping to identify possible setbacks across different service channels.

 ## 5. Conclusion

 In this assignment, my primary goal was to understand the delays in garbage collection and recycling.
 I realized the importance of resolving these issues quickly, as they directly affect our environment.
-It was alarming to discover some requests had remained open for four months, emphasizing the urgency of addressing these concerns.
+It was alarming to discover some requests had remained open for four months, emphasizing the urgency of addressing these concerns.<br>

 At first, the volume of data in Google Sheets felt overwhelming.
 The most challenging part was cleaning the data, especially when I tried to use the SPLIT function to separate languages.
 I struggled with dragging the function down for 28,538 rows, which took a lot of time.
-I also made a mistake while copying and pasting values, accidentally deleting the original data.
+I also made a mistake while copying and pasting values when I was using the SPLIT function, accidentally deleting the original data.
 This led to numerous error messages, and I had to restart my cleaning process.
-On my second attempt, I learned to use Shift + Ctrl + V to paste values correctly, which helped me avoid previous issues.
+On my second attempt, I learned to use Shift + Ctrl + V to paste values correctly, which helped me avoid previous issues.<br>

 Despite these difficulties, I found cleaning the data the most rewarding.
-It was satisfying to see my progress and improvements.
+It was satisfying to see my progress and improvements especialy after the SPLIT function succsesfully worked the secand time.
 While working on Part 3.3, I recognized a gap in my knowledge about displaying effective pivot tables.
 The challenge was in applying the steps to display the data as I wanted.
 Looking back, I realize I could have managed my time better and focused more on understanding the data instead of dividing my attention across different tasks.
-Overall, this experience enhanced my data analysis skills and revealed areas for further growth.
+Overall, this experience enhanced my data analysis skills and revealed areas for further growth.<br>

 ## 6. References